hlowman/except_heterotrophy/README.md

     - Downloads NHD covariates
     - Downloads StreamCat covariates

-**4. baseflow_separation_calc_Q_metrics.R **
+**4. bulk_download_nhd_streamcat_literature_sites.R**
-    - uses FlowScreen to separate baseflow based on the Eckhardt Method
-    - contains an analysis of different baseflow index thresholds for calculating interstorm intervals
-    - calculated max and median interstorm interval for each siteyear
-    - calculated Richards-Baker Flashiness index
+    - Pairs all literature sites to NHD comids and VPUs
+    - NHD watersheds are discritized by reach, we calculate the distance along a reach where the site falls to correct landcover estimates from streamcat
+    - Downloads NHD covariates
+    - Downloads StreamCat covariates

 **5. prep_watershed_data_for_model.R**
     - Condenses streamcat and NHD variables into categories (eg. %Urban-high, %Urban-mid, and %Urban-low all combine to become %Urban).
 See script for specific combinations.
     - Assigns temporally changing variables to site years based on most recent data availability (eg. 2011 - 2015 years get %Urban2011, years 2016 and on get %Urban2016).
     - Generates the across_sites_model_data.csv file which will be used for model building.

+**6. baseflow_separation_calc_Q_metrics.R **
+    - uses FlowScreen to separate baseflow based on the Eckhardt Method
+    - contains an analysis of different baseflow index thresholds for calculating interstorm intervals
+    - calculated max and median interstorm interval for each siteyear
+    - calculated Richards-Baker Flashiness index

+**7. literature_download_discharge_baseflow_separation_calc_Q_metrics.R**
+    - performs the same calculations as script **6** for the literature sites

+**8. functions_calc_mag7.R**
+    - functions to calculate the magnificent 7 statistical metrics on annual data following the proceedures for normalization as in Bernhardt et al 2022 dataset.
+    - Calculates metrics for literature sites that match those in the Bernhardt 2022 dataset.

+**9. get_light_from_StreamLight_literature_sites.R**
+    - steps to download and clean light data from NLDAS and filter it through canopy using the streamlight R package for the literature sites.

+**10. summarize_literature_data.R**
+    - compiles the covariates for the literature sites into the same format as the site dataset for comparison and anaysis.

+**11. calculate_flow_lengths_below_dams.R**
+    - pairs points from the NABD with the NHD plus flowlines and traces flowlines upstream from sites until the nearest dam is reached.
+This information is used to calculate the connected drainage density.

 <!-- Description of Dataset -->
 ### Description of Dataset

 **1. describe_plot_annual_timeseries.R**
     - Descriptive summary of the complete site years

+**2. autotrophy_duration_2024_04_17.R**
+    - calculates the duration of autotrophic events in the not gap-filled datasets
+    - plots the seasonality and magnitude of events of different timescales.

+**3. Fig1map.R**
+    - plot sites on the continental USA Map scaled and colored by the cumulative annual GPP and NEP.

 <!-- Researcher Constrained Model -->
 ### Researcher Constrained Model